 Sprouts are generally served raw on items such as sandwiches and salads.
 They require warm and humid conditions to grow, which is also ideal for bacterial pathogens such as Salmonella and E. coli.
 Consumption of contaminated raw sprouts can cause foodborne illness, especially in children, the elderly, pregnant women, and persons with weakened immune systems.

 In 1999, a total of 157 cases of Salmonella Muenchen were identified in eight states.
-A contaminated alfalfa seed lot was distributed to 33 sprouters in 10 states.
-An FDA class I recall was enacted and involved 32,900 pounds of alfalfa seeds.
+A contaminated alfalfa seed lot was distributed to 33 sprout growers in 10 states.
+An FDA Class I recall was enacted and involved 32,900 pounds of alfalfa seeds.
 Soon after the outbreak had subsided, FDA released a guidance document to improve food safety laws for raw sprouts.

 Sprouts have been a controversial menu item at Jimmy John’s in recent years.
 After an E. coli O26 outbreak sickened 29 customers beginning in December 2011, Jimmy Johns decided to remove clover sprouts from store menus.
 Jimmy John’s had been using clover sprouts as a “safer alternative” to alfalfa sprouts, a menu item associated with Salmonella illnesses in 2010.
-In late 2012, Jimmy John’s announced it would add sprouts back to the menu,, around the same time Kroger announced it would remove sprouts from its 2,400 store locations.
-In 2013, a Los Angeles woman filed a class action lawsuit against Jimmy John’s after she allegedly purchased a sandwich that was advertised to contain sprouts but did not actually contain them.
-Jimmy John’s denied the claim but agreed to settle the lawsuit and offered vouchers for $1.40 to individuals who purchased a sandwich described as including sprouts between February 1, 2012 and July 21, 2014 that did not actually contain sprouts.
+In late 2012, Jimmy John’s announced it would add sprouts back to the menu; around the same time Kroger announced it would remove sprouts from its 2,400 store locations.
 Currently, sprouts are offered, and when ordered online, a warning appears stating “The consumption of raw sprouts may result in an increased risk of food borne illness and poses a health risk to everyone.
 Click ‘Yes’ if you understand the potential risks, or ‘Cancel’ if you’d like to continue without adding sprouts”.

 In 2014, raw sprouts were found to be the implicated food item in an outbreak of Shiga toxin-producing E. coli O121 (STEC O121).
-Nineteen people were infected across six states.
+Nineteen people were infected across six states, seven of which were hospitalized.
 Epidemiology and traceback investigations conducted by local, state, and federal officials indicated that contaminated raw clover sprouts produced by Evergreen Fresh Sprouts, LLC of Idaho was the likely source of this outbreak.
 Contaminated sprouts were served at restaurants such as Jimmy Johns, the Pita Pit, and Daanen’s Deli.
-An FDA inspection revealed a number of unsanitary working conditions in the facility.
+An FDA inspection revealed several unsanitary working conditions in the facility.
 The contaminated seed lot was discontinued.

 - Harvesting procedures expose the seed to dirt and debris and likely spread localized contamination throughout the harvested seeds.

-- Seeds may also come into contact with pathogens during storage and transportation to sprouting facilities.
+- Seeds may also encounter pathogens during storage and transportation to sprouting facilities.
 The FDA recommends storing seeds in air-tight containers and positioned off the floor and away from walls to reduce the possibility of contamination by rodents and other pests.

 - Processing techniques such as scarification of the seed can create a rough surface with pores and gashes in which pathogens can reside and even penetrate the seed, making decontamination efforts more difficult.